 Show proof of overland travel

-If you have a train or bus ticket out of the country across a land border, then that could work as your onward ticket.
-Depending on where you are in the world, websites such as Busbud, Flixbus and Megabus may offer low-cost bus tickets to neighbouring countries.
+If you have train, bus, or ferry tickets out of the country across a land border, then they could work as your onward ticket.
+Depending on where you are in the world, websites such as Busbud, Flixbus, and Megabus may offer low-cost bus tickets to neighbouring countries.

 Use your flight miles